To,

 39. COMPLIANCE WITH SECRETARIAL STANDARDS

-During the year under review, the Company has complied with the provisions of
+The Company has complied with the provisions of Secretarial Standard 1 (Meetings of the

 41. GREEN INITIATIVE